Welcome to the support page for

 If you cannot find what you are looking for then please use the search facility above.

-Sooloos requires a device on the network to act as “Core”.
+Both Sooloos and Roon require a device on the network to act as “Core”.
 The Media Source 200 cannot act as Core, so another device needs to be present on the network to carry out this function.

 Check boxes are available for “DHCP”, “Fixed Analogue Output Volume” and “Force 1x Digital Output Sampling Rate”

 All the settings can be accessed via the product’s webpage.
-Enter the IP address of the Media Source 200 into the browser of a computer connected to the Sooloos network and it should take you to the settings page.
+Enter the IP address of the Media Source 200 into the browser of a computer connected to same network as the product and it should take you to the settings page.

-This can be seen by running the program “Meridian Sooloos Configure” on a PC connected to the Sooloos network.
+This can be seen by running the program “Meridian Sooloos Configure” on a PC connected to the same network as the product.
 It is also shown in the relevant section of the “Devices” area when using Touch PC or a Control 10/15.
 Other, third-party network scanning tools can be used too.

 The models which can do this are: DSP320, DSP520, DSP640, DSP3200, DSP3300, M6 and all “SE” versions of other models.
 As the power is provided through the Media Source 200’s Speakerlink socket, it follows that only a speaker connected to the Media Source 200 can be used to provide power in this way.